sorbay/sorbay-documentation/docs/en/services.md

 <img style="margin-left: 80px; width: 25%; border: 1px; border-style: solid; border-color: lightgray" src="../img/services_button_create.png">

-A dialog will pop up with an input field where you are asked to enter the name of the service:
+A dialogue will pop up with an input field, where you are asked to enter the name of the service:

 <img style="margin-left: 80px; width: 75%; border: 1px; border-style: solid; border-color: lightgray" src="../img/services_create_popup.png">

-Once you have created 1 or more services, you will see this list of services available in the current workspace:
+Once you have created one or more services, you will see this list of services available in the current workspace:

 <img style="margin-left: 80px; width: 85%; border: 1px; border-style: solid; border-color: lightgray" src="../img/services_list.png">